Pressing the Button is about realizing freedom and justice for all – by deepening the global conversation about solutions to the world’s problems.

 It’s about time we begin thinking outside the box.
 The more alternatives we have to choose from, the closer we are to effective, liberating, and just solutions to the world’s problems.

-For more on the philosophy behind the pressing the button, see the essay that inspired the project.
+For more on the philosophy behind the pressing the button, see the essay that inspired the project (here it is in Spanish).